PatricUtter/Seven-Languages-Seven-Weeks/README.md

 ### Seven Languages in Seven Weeks

-Following a long this README [https://www.youtube.com/watch?v=crk0t5j3icg](bookclub) in their journey to explore different programming aspects together in a bookclub form.
+Following a long this [README bookclub](https://www.youtube.com/watch?v=crk0t5j3icg) in their journey to explore different programming aspects together in a bookclub form.

-Book assigned this time is [https://pragprog.com/titles/btlang/seven-languages-in-seven-weeks/](Seven Languages in Seven Weeks) which will introduce:
+Book assigned this time is [Seven Languages in Seven Weeks](https://pragprog.com/titles/btlang/seven-languages-in-seven-weeks/) which will introduce:

 1. Ruby